IntegrativeMechanobiologyLaboratory/iTACS/AcTrM/README.md

-**Acquisition and Training Module (AcTrM)
+# Acquisition and Training Module (AcTrM)

-Acquisition and Training Module
+Module of iTACS designed to automate image acquisition and user self-training